sjmyuan/sjmyuan.github.io/_drafts/profile.md

  + Facebook Data Loader: I'm expert on it and build the infrastructure, develop main functions.
  + FrontPage Companion API: I'm expert on it and build the infrastructure, develop main functions.
- + Audience Maximiser: I'm familiar its code and develop main functions
+ + Audience Maximiser: I'm expert on it
  + AgentAdmin: I'm familiar with its code and develop serveral main functions such as PANG, FrontPage High Resolution Image
  + Listing Service: I'm familiar its code and develop functions
  + Consumer Search: I'm familiar its code and develop functions
+ + Resi Depth Service: I'm expert on it

+**My Role**
+ + Dev Lead

 **My Responsibilities**:
+ + Develop the main function of requirements
+ + Ensure the code quality of team
+ + Lead team to do the proper technical decision
+ + Improve the required skill of team member
+ + Work with client to figure out the proper architecture of new project.

- + As Tech Lead, Lead team to delivery high quality software
+ + Lead team to delivery high quality software
- + Build software infrastructure
  + Resolve hard tech issue
- + Handle Incident event of system
+ + Handle incident event of system

 ## RealCommercial(2016/05 - 2017/02)